What Is Flatfoot Surgical Correction?

 Adult flatfoot is a condition that is characterized by the collapse of the arch of the foot.
 Surgery will improve alignment of the foot and restore more normal pressure during standing and walking.
 A combination of procedures often is needed to repair the ligaments and tendons that support the arch.
 Bone cuts are made to help restore the arch.
 Proper correction of flatfoot deformity can help reduce pain and improve walking ability.

 Patients with flatfoot frequently describe ankle pain and difficulty with daily activities.
 Surgical reconstruction of the flatfoot is performed in patients with an arch collapse that is still flexible.
-An orthopaedic foot and ankle surgeon should do a complete evaluation of the foot, including a medical history, physical exam, and X-rays.
-Non-surgical treatments such as rest, immobilization, shoe inserts, braces and physical therapy should be tried first.
+A foot and ankle orthopaedic surgeon should do a complete evaluation of the foot, including a medical history, physical exam, and X-rays.
+Non-surgical treatments such as rest, immobilization, shoe inserts, braces, and physical therapy should be tried first.
 If these are unsuccessful, then surgery should be considered.